 Please see the important notice at the top of this page.Apply for a grantStep 1Click here to use the Tesco store locator to find the full postcode of the nearest Tesco store to the location of your project.
 You'll need this information for your application form.(Please note your nearest Tesco store may not be the one you ordinarily shop in.)Step 2Click here to take the eligibility quiz.
 This short quiz will check that your project meets the basic requirements to be eligible for a Bags of Help grant.
 If your project meets the criteria you will be given a link to the application form.

-Bags of Help is Tesco’s local community grant scheme where the money raised from the 5p bag charge in Tesco stores is being used to fund thousands of community projects across the UK*.
+Bags of Help is Tesco’s local community grant scheme where the money raised by the carrier bag charge in Tesco stores is being used to fund thousands of community projects across the Great Britain*.
 The projects must meet the criteria of bringing benefits to the community.

 Bags of Help is administered by Groundwork who is working with greenspace scotland to support successful projects in Scotland.

 Bags of Help is a grant scheme for applications from charities and community organisations.

 Applications are assessed by Groundwork to ensure they are eligible.
 In areas where application numbers are high, Tesco colleagues will shortlist the projects to determine which go forward to the customer vote.